clokep/clokep.github.io/content/articles/matrix-read-receipts-and-notifications.md

 I recently wrapped up a project on improving notifications in threads for Matrix.
-This is adapted from my [research notes](https://hackmd.io/bbucQKOLTv66N4B_wjDLFQ) to understand the status quote before adapting the Matrix protocol for threads (in [MSC3771](https://github.com/matrix-org/matrix-spec-proposals/pull/3771) and [MSC3773](https://github.com/matrix-org/matrix-spec-proposals/pull/3773)).
+This is adapted from my [research notes](https://hackmd.io/bbucQKOLTv66N4B_wjDLFQ) to understand the status quo before adapting the Matrix protocol for threads (in [MSC3771](https://github.com/matrix-org/matrix-spec-proposals/pull/3771) and [MSC3773](https://github.com/matrix-org/matrix-spec-proposals/pull/3773)).
 Hopefully others find the information useful!